learn-academy-2023-alpha/week-7-assessment/rails.md

-7. In an html form, what does the "action" attribute tell you about the form?
-How do you designate the HTTP verb for the form?
+7. Name two rails generator commands and what files they create:

   Your answer:

   Researched answer:

-8. Name two rails generator commands and what files they create:

-  Your answer:

-  Researched answer:

-9. Rails has a great community and lots of free tutorials to help you learn.
+8. Rails has a great community and lots of free tutorials to help you learn.
 Choose one of these resources and look through the material for 10-15 min.
 List three new things you learned about Rails:
 - [Ruby on Rails Tutorial](https://www.tutorialspoint.com/ruby-on-rails/index.htm)
 - [Rails for Zombies](http://railsforzombies.org)
 - [Rails Guides](http://guides.rubyonrails.org/getting_started.html)